SchemaStore/schemastore/CONTRIBUTING.md

 When uploading a new schema file, make sure it targets a file that is commonly used or has potential for broad uptake.

+Keep single source of truth.
+Do not copy an external schema here, but point the catalog to the external schema.

 If you don't have Visual Studio (using macOS or Linux?), you can check your modifications are fine by running:
 ```sh
 make